 Description: Baryte is found general in low temperature hydrothermal deposits.
 It is most common in Wisconsin in the Upper Mississippi Valley zinc-lead district in Grant, Iowa, and Lafayette Counties where it is associated with galena, sphalerite, marcasite, pyrite, smithsonite, calcite, and dolomite.
-(Heyl et al., 1959).
+(Heyl and others, 1959).
 Its habit in the district was a white, gray, or brownish coarse cleavable masses, platy to bladed crystals, fibrous veins, or fine-grained banded nodular to colloform masses.
 In the shaley rocks associated with the ore bodies, baryte may occur as “irregular 2 to 6 inch spherical masses made up of lath-shaped to acicular crystals” with cores of galena or sphalerite (Mullens, 1964).
-Heyl et al. (1959) describe the coarse barite as generally representing an earlier generation that was then locally etched and dissolved with the finer grained barite precipitating later.
+Heyl and others (1959) describe the coarse barite as generally representing an earlier generation that was then locally etched and dissolved with the finer grained barite precipitating later.
 At a few localities in this district it was sufficiently abundant to serve as an ore of barium.
 Baryte also notably occurs in the pegmatites near Wausau, Marathon County, and as crystals in veins in the iron formation in Iron County, most notably the Montreal Mine.

 DOUGLAS COUNTY: A vein bearing baryte, with siderite and bornite, was found at the Mabel Nelson quarry, south of South Range.

 GRANT COUNTY: Fairly widespread component of the zinc-lead ores of the Upper Mississippi Valley zinc-lead district.
 Many of the mines listed under galena and sphalerite in this county are also baryte localities.
 Some of the more important occurrences in the county are listed below.